16 Great Offline businesses You Can Start In a Recession With Less Than 50 Thousand Naira

 - Rental Business.
 Nigerians love celebrations and parties so economic meltdown or not people will still celebrate so the need for rental services.
 Canopies, chairs, tables, table clothes, big cooking pots, etc. can never be adequate.
 Make your service known to your colleagues, church members, club, and classmates and you will be surprised with the network of contacts you have.

 - Become a Cab Driver.
-Some workers in Abuja are into this business especially those who live on the outskirts.
+Some workers in Abuja are in this business especially those who live on the outskirts.
 They turn their vehicles into a taxi in the morning by picking passengers to town while going to the office and at closing, do the same.
 Let us do the arithmetic here for you to see and know.
 Let us assume a trip to town is #200 and you pick 4 passengers that will be #800 and 4 weeks down will be #32000 a month.
 This is more than enough to fuel your car for a month.

 - Become a Resume Organiser.
 In recession people, loss jobs and so, many will be looking for work.
 Help people to organize their resumes and also help them search for jobs and they will pay you for these services.

 - Sell something.
 You can sell clothes, shoes, and bags, minerals from your house, foodstuffs, beverages etc. It might be small at the beginning but before you know it grows and you have to move out and rent.

 - Start farming.
 There are the different aspect of farming you can start from the home.
 For example, you can go into fish and snail production, rearing of animal like goat, chicken etc. Crop production is not left out as you can plant yams or corn.